AadityaSukhoi/AI-Chatbot/README.md

 GEMBOT: Which city are you asking about?
 User: New York.
 GEMBOT: The weather in New York is sunny with a high of 75°F.

-#Contributing
-We welcome contributions to improve GEMBOT.
-Please follow these steps:

-#Fork the repository.
-Create a new branch:
-git checkout -b feature/your-feature-name
-Make your changes and commit them: git commit -m 'Add some feature'
-Push to the branch:
-git push origin feature/your-feature-name
-Open a pull request.

-#License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 #Contact
 For questions or support, please contact: